 Is It Selfish to Not Want Children?

-To be specific, 1 corinthians chapter 7 cautions that it is better to live unmarried if you don’t want the distractions of family life.
+To be specific, 1 Corinthians 1:1 cautions that it is better to live unmarried if you don’t want the distractions of family life.
 But, if we are honest with ourselves and not being over-spiritual, this is largely because in biblical times birth control varied from “nonexistent” to “highly ineffective.”
 If you had sex regularly, you were likely going to get pregnant at some point.
 With today’s modern medicine that is no longer the case.

 Many people will probably tell you that the Bible does mandate children.
 However, it would be more correct to say that biblical writers were thankful for children and considered children a blessing.
 If you notice, God never speaks to childless couples admonishing them for living childless lives.
 Many biblical figures cried out in agony to God, longing for children which they couldn’t have… but God is never seen approaching any biblical individual to request that he or she have some kids.